MorenaMofokeng/databaseScripts/README.md

 # databaseScripts
-Database, tables and data for practice
+SQL Scripsts for Database, tables and data for practice